JD Simo & GA-20

 • Hand sanitizer stations are readily available.
 If you are in need of an attendant with cleaning supplies, please ask a staff member.

-• To minimize wait time and reduce crowding, please consider using our mobile app to order Food & Beverage on-site.
+• To minimize wait time and reduce crowding, please consider using our mobile app to order Concessions on-site.

 • For the safety of others, all persons with suspected illness or have recently been exposed to contagious disease, should not attend.